rotsee/protokollen/README.md

 ---------------------
 The harvesting script `harvest.py` takes a table with URLs and xPath expressions.
 It will fetch any valid files encountered, and store them on Amazon S3.

-For each row in the data table, `harvest.py` will:

-1. Open the entry page
-2. Do any clicks required to display the list of protocols
-3. Scrape the page for paths for the respective protocols
-4. For each protocol, if required, click through any intermediate steps to get to the actual download link
-5. Check if the file is already at Amazon
-6. Otherwise, download the file
-7. Check the mime type of the file
-8. If it looks like a valid protocol, upload it to Amazon S3

-Run `python harvest.py --help` for more info on how to feed data into the script.
+Run `python harvest.py --help` for more info on how to feed data into the script, or `pydoc ./harvest.py` (or `pdoc ./harvest.py`) for API help.

 Extracting data from documents
 ------------------------------
-TBD
+The extraction script `extractor.py` will go through files in an Amazon S3 bucket, and try to extract plain text data from them.

+Run `python extractor.py --help` for more info, or `pydoc ./extractor.py` (or `pdoc ./extractor.py`) for API help.

 Analyzing data
 --------------